iucario/markdown2conf/README.md

 mdconf pub markdown.md -i <id> -m 'message'
 ```

-If the id has been set in the frontmatter, for example:
+If the page id is set in the frontmatter, for example:

 ```yaml
 ---